Read all about Sherwin Williams On the Rocks, plus see 15 real homes that use it!

 If you’re looking for a Benjamin Moore equivalent to this color, there’s no clear winner, but you could check out:

-Get paint swatches for each color on your shortlist and check them out in your house to see how lighting, decor, and other elements impact the way it reads.
+Get paint samples for each color on your shortlist and check them out in your house to see how lighting, decor, and other elements impact the way it reads.

 On the Rocks may have subtle undertones, but they’re there and can show up when you least want them to unless you take the time to do the proper research.